John Riccitiello: Career

-Board service
+In June 2024, Riccitiello became co-owner of Gratz Pilates, a Philadelphia based manufacturer of Pilates equipment, alongside his wife and former Unity Chief People Officer Elizabeth Osterman.

+Boards

 Riccitiello chaired the Entertainment Software Association and Entertainment Software Rating Board during the early 2010s.
-He has served on the Haas School of Business' board, as well as the Board of Councilors for the University of Southern California's USC School of Cinematic Arts.
+He has been on the Haas School of Business' board, as well as the Board of Councilors for the University of Southern California's USC School of Cinematic Arts.

 Recognition

 Riccitiello was ranked number 39 on Sports Illustrated's 2013 list of the "50 Most Powerful People in Sports".

 Litigation

-On 5 June 2019, Anne Evans, formerly vice-president in human resources for Unity Technologies, filed a sexual harassment and wrongful termination lawsuit against the company.
+On 5 June 2019, Anne Evans, formerly vice-president in human resources for Unity Technologies, filed a sexual harassment and wrongful termination lawsuit against the company, stating that Riccitiello sexually harassed her.
 Unity Technologies responded that Evans' allegations were false and that she had been terminated due to misconduct and lapse in judgment.
+Riccitiello was engaged to the Chief People Officer of Unity when the lawsuit was filed.

 On September 10, 2019, the Superior Court of California issued a court order granting Unity’s motion to compel arbitration and stay all proceedings.

 Personal life

 Riccitiello has two daughters, a step-son, a step-daughter and has lived in various cities for work, including the U.S. cities of Birmingham, Alabama, Chicago, New York City, and San Francisco, as well as Düsseldorf, London, Nicosia, and Paris.
 He has been described as "politically active", and donated to Barack Obama's 2008 presidential campaign.
 Riccitiello delivered a commencement speech at his alma mater in 2011.